El Niño-induced wet winter could begin inundating California next month

-(The Hill) — Meteorologists are anticipating strong El Niño conditions this winter, with widespread wetness likely to drench much of the California coast as soon as next month and persisting into spring.
+(The Hill) — Meteorologists are anticipating strong El Niño conditions this winter, with widespread wetness likely to drench much of the California coast as soon as next month and persist into spring.

 “Currently, we have El Niño conditions, strong El Niño conditions at that.
 And those are continuing to intensify,” Daniel Swain, a climate scientist at the University of California, Los Angeles said during a recent webinar on the subject.